What is a Reverse Mortgage

 The homeowner can opt to take a set amount of money every month, or they can take the funds on a line of credit.
 In some cases, they can even take a combination of this.
 They can take a smaller amount of money each month, and they can also have a line of credit to use as they need it.

 While they live in the home, they must continue to pay their taxes.
 In addition, they must continue to perform regular maintenance on the home.
 When they finally die or move out, the house will be sold.
 If there is any money left over, it can go to their children or heirs.

 A reverse mortgage is a way to access the equity in your house.
+Getting the right reverse mortgage info is very important.
+For the most up to date information we recommend you call us as the reverse mortgage information changes on a regular basis.
 Instead of being a conventional loan where you will have to repay the loan a reverse mortgage allows you to not increase your monthly expenses by loaning against your existing equity.